 If you wish to read a good guideline, I suggest the book TRANSCEND by Ray Kurzweil and Terry Grossman, MD.
 The book's title is an acronym teaching the reader the different "lines of intelligence" we must be integrally aware of in our path to optimal health.
 The acronym, with my modifications, includes T: Talk with your integrative health care practitioner, R: Relaxation which I call Stress Management, see below, A: Assessment, measure everything you can!
-N: Nutrition, the Eat Real Food program, see below, S: supplements, see our Basic Nutritional Protocol, and use our website for authentic information on any supplement; S can also stand for Sleep and Sex-two areas of health awareness that people do not pay enough attention to, C: Calorie Restriction, E: Exercise, see below, N: New technologies such as genomics and evolving healthy "apps" for our electronic devices, and finally D: Detoxification, the regular practice of detoxification at least three times per year.
-By following this acronym, you have a template of "lines of intelligence" directing which area in your life might need the most attention in your path to optimal wellness.
+N: Nutrition, the Eat Real Food program, see below, S: supplements, see our Basic Nutritional Protocol, and use our website for authentic information on any supplement; S can also stand for Sleep and Sex-two areas of health awareness that people do not pay enough attention to, C: Calorie Restriction, E: Exercise, see below, N: New technologies such as genomics and evolving healthy "apps" for our electronic devices, and finally D: Detoxification, the regular practice of intelligence" directing which area in your life might need the most attention in your path to optimal wellness.